-1. The present Petition has been preferred by the Petitioners herein in their personal as well representative capacity for a large number of people living in Assam who have suffered and are still suffering the consequences of illegal immigration of Bangladeshi in Assam, seeking enforcement of their fundamental rights guaranteed under the Constitution of India, inter alia including the rights contained in Articles 14, 15, 19, 21, 25, 29, 325, 326 and 355 of the Constitution of India.
+The present Petition has been preferred by the Petitioners herein in their representative capacity for a large number of people living in Assam who have suffered and are still suffering the consequences of illegal immigration of Bangladeshi citizens in Assam, seeking enforcement of their fundamental rights as well as constitutional rights guaranteed under Articles 14, 15, 19, 21, 25, 29, 325, 326 and 355 of the Constitution of India.
 The present Petition inter alia challenges the Citizenship (Amendment) Act, 2019 as a whole, and/or specifically Sections 2, 3, 5 and 6 thereof, as discriminatory, arbitrary, illegal and against the basic structure of the Constitution.